baranusluel/sentiment-cnn/index.md

 TODO: Background, existing literature.
 Why we think CNNs could work here

-#### Convolutional Neural Networks (CNNs)

-CNNs are neural networks that use convolutional layers, where each layer essentially applies a sliding window function to some input data.
-While it is often used in computer vision on images represented as pixel matrices, they can be used in NLP as well, on documents represented as sentence matrices.
-CNNs use filters that slide over these matrices, and they have been found to perform quite well in extracting useful information such as relationships between words.
-We chose to develop a CNN model after reading through references on the use of CNNs for sentiment analysis problems.

 #### Our Goal

 Our goal is train a model that can predict the correct sentiment labels (negative/neutral/positive) for previously unseen movie reviews with an accuracy of at least 70%, which approaches the results found in existing literature (mid 70% range with classical ML methods such as SVMs [3], above 80% with deep learning [2]).
 Given that the accuracy at random for a 3-class classifier would be 33%, we believe our goal of 70% is a non-trivial but realistic target.